 Age always goes hand-in-hand with payment history, which contributes about 35% of your credit score, making it the most heavily weighted category.
 Obviously, an account needs to have age in order to have a payment history, and as an account ages, it acquires more payment history.

 Age also affects the power of blemishes in your payment history.
 For example, a missed payment can cause a big drop in your credit score at first, but as the account ages, the effect will gradually be diminished until the missed payment falls off of your credit report completely.

 Since age is such a big part of credit, there is a lot of speculation about the specific age-related factors that may play a role in credit scoring algorithms.
-For example, it is commonly believed that there are certain age levels after which an account has more of a positive impact on one’s credit.
+For example, it is commonly believed that there are certain age levels after which an account has a more powerful positive impact on one’s credit.

-As we said, many speculate on this topic, and we won’t pretend to have the definitive answer.
-FICO and other credit scoring companies intentionally keep the details of their credit scoring formulas under wraps.
+As we said, many speculate on this topic, and we don’t pretend to have the definitive answer.
+FICO, VantageScore, and other credit scoring companies intentionally keep the details of their credit scoring formulas under wraps.
 However, based on the examples that we have seen, we have come up with our own observations on the question of which age levels are particularly beneficial for credit.